 The Enhancing Engineering Education Grants Program is designed to support innovative strategies for engaging and supporting all learners in Michigan Engineering undergraduate courses.
-This program springs from a collaboration between Mosaic, CAEN, and CRLT-Engin and draws upon the collective problem-solving strategies enacted in the Feedback Engine.
+This program springs from a collaboration among ADUE, ADGPE, CAEN, CRLT-Engin, and Nexus.
 Proposals will be invited across the range of innovations in engineering education, including instructional practices, course design and content, and instructional technology.

-Grants are open to all instructional faculty and staff members in Michigan Engineering at the University of Michigan, Ann Arbor, with priority on proposals that impact undergraduate courses.
+Grants are open to all instructional faculty and staff members in Michigan Engineering at the University of Michigan, Ann Arbor.

 Consultation and Evaluation

-All submissions will be evaluated by a group composed of CRLT-Engin, CAEN and Mosaic faculty and staff.
-Applicants are encouraged to work with a CRLT-Engin consultant when developing their proposal.
+Submissions will be evaluated by a group composed of ADUE, ADGPE, CAEN, CRLT-Engin, and Nexus faculty and staff.
+Applicants are encouraged to work with a CRLT-Engin or Nexus consultant when developing their proposal.
 Please contact [email protected] for assistance.

 All projects must be completed within one calendar year of receiving funding.
 All grant recipients will help disseminate their results by completing a brief web form within three months of the project’s completion, to be publicly displayed on the CRLT-Engin and/or Nexus website.
 If software or equipment is involved, recipients will provide demonstrations of the technology.